 The strong U.S. economic recovery is benefiting real estate prices overall.
-The vaccine has been widely administered and pandemic-related restrictions have eased in the second quarter of 2021.
+The COVID-19 vaccine has been widely administered, and pandemic-related restrictions have largely been removed, though some remain in place to control the spread of the Delta variant.
 The U.S. real estate recovery is generally tracking with the broader economic recovery; however, we expect certain regions, cities, and property types to continue to outperform and others to continue to underperform.
-Commercial real estate should benefit from a low-interest-rate environment, attracting more investors to the space as they seek higher-yielding alternatives relative to fixed-income assets.
+U.S. commercial real estate should benefit from a low-interest-rate environment, attracting more investors to the space as they seek higher-yielding alternatives relative to fixed-income assets.

-The pandemic severely impacted real estate property types that depend on social interactions such as retail and lodging, but while the retail sector has continued to underperform, the lodging sector has recovered quickly, with prices almost reaching pre-pandemic levels.
+The pandemic severely impacted real estate property types that depend on social interactions such as retail and lodging.
+While the retail sector has continued to underperform, the lodging sector has recovered quickly, with prices exceeding pre-pandemic levels in particular sectors.
 Simultaneously, the pandemic has accelerated online shopping, the movement to the suburbs and Sunbelt cities, and the shift to the digital economy.
 As a result, warehouse, single-family rentals, and data center values have risen since the onset of the pandemic and have continued to outperform during recent quarters.
 Additionally, health care and medical research spending is increasing, which has benefited the life science and medical office sectors.
-According to Real Capital Analytics, U.S. real estate transaction volumes were up 152% year-over-year as of the second quarter of 2021 relative to the comparable quarter of 2020.
-During this period, apartments and industrial captured approximately half of total U.S. transaction volumes, illustrating the strong investor interest in these two property types.
+According to Real Capital Analytics, U.S. real estate transaction volumes are up 75% year-to-date as of September 2021 relative to year-to-date September 2020.
+During this period, apartments and industrial captured approximately 57% of total U.S. transaction volumes, illustrating the strong investor interest in these two property types.

-The Account experienced materially positive appreciation within the warehouse, apartment, and alternative real estate sectors during the second quarter of 2021, driving a net participant return of 3.84%.
-Attractive supply and demand fundamentals, favorable borrowing costs, and heightened investor appetite for the industrial and apartment sectors, in particular, have largely contributed to property appreciation in the second quarter.
-Rent collections continued to hold up across all sectors, closely tracking with the National Council of Real Estate Investment Fiduciaries ("NCREIF") collection numbers as of June 30, 2021.
-The Account's leverage position as of June 30, 2021, was 17.4%.
+The Account experienced materially positive appreciation within the warehouse, apartment, and alternative real estate sectors during the third quarter of 2021, driving a net participant return of 4.79% for the quarter.
+Attractive supply and demand fundamentals, favorable borrowing costs, and heightened investor appetite for the industrial and apartment sectors, in particular, have largely contributed to property appreciation in the third quarter.
+The Account's leverage position as of September 30, 2021, was 16.7%.
 This low level of leverage and ability to access financing at attractive rates allows the Account to opportunistically deploy capital during periods of market volatility when other funds may focus on shoring up balance sheets.
-For the remainder of 2021, the Account will seek to improve diversification by selling lower productivity assets and acquiring assets with higher growth potential and economic resiliency.
+The Account will seek to improve diversification in the coming quarters by selling lower productivity assets and acquiring assets with higher growth potential and economic resiliency.